davidrohweder/Loan-Acceptance/README.md

 # Loan-Acceptance

-Try and make sure to use branches and merge to main when working to prevent conflicts

 ## Project Description
 The Loan Acceptance project aims to use AI in order to select which candidates should be approved for a loan & what the loan interest rate should be based on various attributes.
+This project aims to reduce the bias with a person-to-person meeting that a bank may have towards a particular person and go purely off the numbers in order to make a decision on whether or not the loan request should be approved.

+## Goals, Envitonment, Adaptation

+## Design & Implementation

 ## Project Dependenceis
 This project has the following dependencies: